petter-holmberg/cpp-ref/concurrency.md

 Tasks
 -----

 The task-based model of concurrency in C++ provides a high-level view that focuses on producing results concurrently, without requiring code that directly shares data between threads.
-Think in terms of tasks that can be executed concurrently, rather than directly in terms of threads.
-[Stroustrup13](#Stroustrup13) §42.4
+Think in terms of tasks that can be executed concurrently, rather than directly in terms of threads, and prefer task-based programming to thread-based.
+[Meyers14](#Meyers14) §35 [Stroustrup13](#Stroustrup13) §42.4

+Situations when a thread-based rather than task-based approach may be appropriate include: [Meyers14](#Meyers14) §35
+- When there is a need to access to the API of the underlying threading implemenation.
+- When there is a need and possibility to optimize thread usage for the application.
+- When there is a need to implement threading technology beyond the C++ concurrency API.

 ### Futures